-In designing our 2018 compensation program, the Compensation Committee considered the potential effects of Section 162(m) of the Code on the compensation paid to our named executive officers.
-Section 162(m) generally limits the amount of compensation that a publicly held corporation may deduct in any one year with respect to certain executive officers to \$1 million.
-Prior to 2018, certain qualifying performance-based compensation approved by stockholders was historically not subject to this deduction limit.
-As a result of changes made by the Tax Cuts and Jobs Act, starting with our 2018 fiscal year, only performance-based compensation that was paid pursuant to a binding contract in effect on November 2, 2017 and that otherwise met certain requirements under Section 162(m) was exempt from the \$1 million deduction limit.
-Accordingly, any compensation that we pay other than pursuant to such binding contracts will count towards the \$1 million deduction limit, even if performance-based.
-The Compensation Committee will continue to authorize compensation in excess of the \$1 million deduction limit if it believes such payments are appropriate to attract and retain executive talent.
+In designing our 2020 compensation program, the Compensation Committee considered the potential effects of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") on the compensation paid to our named executive officers.
+Code Section 162(m) generally limits the amount of compensation that a publicly held corporation may deduct in any one year with respect to its covered employees, a group that generally includes the named executive officers, to \$1 million.
+The Compensation Committee reserves the discretion to authorize compensation in excess of the \$1 million deduction limit if it believes such payments are appropriate to attract and retain executive talent

-Summary Compensation Table for Fiscal Year Ended December 31, 2018
+Summary Compensation Table for Fiscal Year Ended December 31, 2020